mporan/list-control/README.md

 1. Choose List.
 2. Choose list item.
 3. On "User Defined Attributes" section find "Link Attributes" (3rd item for Media List, 5th item for Cards).
     Set value to: data-id="x".
-Replace "x" with the return value (INCLUDING quotation marks).
+Replace "x" with the return value (Including quotation marks).
 For example: data-id="1".

 #### For Classic Report Region
 Add a field to the SQL query based on the template type.
 Replace "id" with return value field, for example emp_no.